1995–96 Nemzeti Bajnokság I

 The 1995–96 Nemzeti Bajnokság I, also known as NB I, was the 94th season of top-tier football in Hungary.
 The season started on 4 August 1995 and ended on 24 June 1996.

 Overview

-It was contested by 16 teams, and Ferencvárosi TC won the championship.
+It was contested by 16 teams, and Ferencvárosi TC won the championship, becoming the first hungarian club of the '90's to successfully defend their national title.